ME-Catalyst/sensingcam-ming-starter/README.md

 - **Ad-hoc filters** for severity, line, and shift.

 > Tip: When embedding Frigate streams, enable signed URLs or IP restrictions at the proxy to prevent unauthorized access.

+Until TLS and reverse-proxy hardening from Phase 2 land, Grafana and Node-RED run on HTTP inside the edge VLAN.
+Plan to front them with a zero-trust gateway before exposing beyond the OT network.

 For deeper observability, consider enabling: